We are currently searching for applicants to fill the role of Laser Physicist. For further details, please contact info@laserdamage.co.uk.

 Arran Fernie has taken up a new position at BRL as a Laser Physicist.

-BRL has co-authored a whitepaper on laser damage in high-power optics with Gooch and Housego.
+BRL co-authored a whitepaper on laser damage in high-power optics with Gooch and Housego.
 It is available on the Gooch and Housego website.
 The paper showcases our recent Laser Damage Live videos, which you can find on our media page.

 We have just begun a series of videos on live laser damage.
 These show unusual and dramatic damage events recorded in our labs.
 Watch it on our media page.

-Dr Mulholland gave an invited talk on laser damage testing.
+Our senior Research Physicist, Dr Mulholland gave an invited talk on laser damage testing.
 He gave examples of BRL's work with the Kerr Effect and showcased two new videos taken of live damage events.

 BRL successfully completed the SMART feasibility project on 2-micron laser damage testing.
 The project was successful and BRL are taking their concepts a stage further.
 Much work is still required to gain confidence in the procedures investigated.